informatics-isi-edu/deriva-docs/docs-src/primary-components.md

 # Primary Components of DERIVA

-Let's take a closer look at the primary components of a DERIVA deployment: ERMrest, Hatrac and Chaise.
+Let's take a closer look at the primary components of a DERIVA deployment: **ERMrest**, **Hatrac** and **Chaise**.

 ## ERMrest - Data model manager/Metadata catalog

 [ERMrest](ermrest/index.html) is an entity/relationship database web service that acts as a powerful _metadata catalog_ for the data.
-It enables rich data models and lets you create, then evolve data models that accurately represent the concepts of your domain.
+It enables rich data models and lets you create, then evolve, data models that accurately represent the concepts of a particular domain.

 ERMRest is a catalog service with a RESTful web services interface for:

 * modifying and retrieving the ER model,
 * creating and modifying new entities, and
 * enforcing policies at row-level access, providing fine-grained security.

-GRAPHIC

 Scientific assets are organized and cataloged using an Entity Relationship Model (ERM) which is subject to frequent schema evolution and differential access control.